transloadit/node-sdk/README.md

 #### TransloaditClient.listAssemblies(params, cb)

-Retrieves an array of assemblies according to the given <code>params</code>.
+Retrieves an array of assemblies according to the given `params`.

 Valid params can be page, pagesize, type, fromdate and todate.
 Please consult the [Transloadit API docs](https://transloadit.com/docs/api-docs#retrieve-assembly-list) for details.